mpizenberg/elm-image-annotation/README.md

 This package aims at easing the annotation of datasets of images.
 An [online demo][demo] is available on my cloud.
-This code of this demo is available in the directory `examples/BackgroundImage`.
+The code of this demo is available in the `examples/BackgroundImage/` folder.
 Below is a screenshot of this demo.

 [![][demo-image]][demo]